MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 - If you enable this setting, items will be removed from the Quarantine folder after the number of days specified.

-- If you disable or do not configure this setting, items will be kept in the quarantine folder indefinitely and will not be automatically removed.
+- If you disable or don't configure this setting, items will be kept in the quarantine folder indefinitely and won't be automatically removed.
 <!-- Quarantine_PurgeItemsAfterDelay-Description-End -->

 <!-- Quarantine_PurgeItemsAfterDelay-Editable-Begin -->